by Bai Ju Yi

 She finished her made up and waited for him in the golden chamber.

-After the bouquet in the jade-like pavilion, she felt tipsy and warmer.
+After the banquet in the jade-like pavilion, she felt tipsy and warmer.

 Official titles were conferred to her sisters and brothers.